 that we carry out at

-concentrated on detecting vulnerabilities in information systems.
+focused on detecting vulnerabilities in IT systems.

-That's why we will also speak here from our experience.
+That's why we'll also speak here

 That's something that applies